facebook/docusaurus/packages/docusaurus-init/templates/classic/docs/1-tutorial-basics/4-create-a-blog-post.md

----
-title: Create a Blog Post
+# Create a Blog Post
----

 Docusaurus creates a **page for each blog post**, but also a **blog index page**, a **tag system**, an **RSS** feed...